mkagenius/demo-apps/README.md

 # Teradeep Demonstration application

 This is Teradeep may 2015 top neural network for large-scale object recognition.
 It has been trained to recognize most typical home indoor/outdoor objects in our daily life.
-It can serve as good pair of eyes for robotits, drones and other autonomous machines.
+It can serve as good pair of eyes for your machines, robots, drones and all your wonderful creations!

 <!--[![icon](icon.jpg|width=400px)]-->
 <a href="icon"><img src="icon.jpg" align="center" height="400" width="400" ></a>